happykhan/qualibact/CONTRIBUTING.md

 - **Assembly stats**: `assembly_stats_[dataset_name].tsv.xz`
 - **CheckM2 results**: `checkm2_results_[dataset_name].tsv.xz`

+You can email links to these files to: **nabil.alikhan@cgps.group**

 ## Metadata Requirements
 Please include the following information in your metadata file:
 - Assembly software/pipeline and version
 - Assembly parameters used
-- Sequencing platform and technology
+- Sequencing platform and instrument
 - Species name
 - Data source and accession numbers (if applicable)

-That would be another csv file like:
+That would be a csv file like:
 ```
 filename            platform    instrument     species               accession       software    version    custom_parameters    Notes
 SAMN40089455.fa     Illumina    NextSeq550     Salmonella enterica   SAMN40089455    SKESA       1.1        None                 SKESA, default parameters